Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 Because partitions are owned by the Event Hub, their names are assigned at the time of creation.
 To understand what partitions are available, you query the Event Hub using either of the two clients available: `EventHubProducerClient` or `EventHubConsumerClient`

+In the below example, we are using an `EventHubProducerClient`.

 ```javascript
 const { EventHubProducerClient } = require("@azure/event-hubs");